tomas-fryza/avr-course/labs/05-uart/README.md

 The UART (Universal Asynchronous Receiver-Transmitter) is not a communication protocol like SPI and I2C, but a physical circuit in a microcontroller, or a stand-alone integrated circuit, that translates communicated data between serial and parallel forms.
 It is one of the simplest and easiest method for implement and understanding.

 In UART communication, two UARTs communicate directly with each other.
 The transmitting UART converts parallel data from a CPU into serial form, transmits it in serial to the receiving UART, which then converts the serial data back into parallel data for the receiving device.
 Only two wires are needed to transmit data between two UARTs.
-Data flows from the Tx pin of the transmitting UART to the Rx pin of the receiving UART [[3]](https://www.circuitbasics.com/basics-uart-communication/), [[4]](https://www.analog.com/en/analog-dialogue/articles/uart-a-hardware-communication-protocol.html).
+Data flows from the Tx pin of the transmitting UART to the Rx pin of the receiving UART: [link](https://www.circuitbasics.com/basics-uart-communication/), [link](https://www.analog.com/en/analog-dialogue/articles/uart-a-hardware-communication-protocol.html).

 UARTs transmit data asynchronously, which means there is no external clock signal to synchronize the output of bits from the transmitting UART.
 Instead, timing is agreed upon in advance between both units, and special **Start** (log.
 0) and 1 or 2 **Stop** (log.
 1) bits are added to each data package.
 These bits define the beginning and end of the data packet so the receiving UART knows when to start reading the bits.
 In addition to the start and stop bits, the packet/frame also contains data bits and optional parity.